Flamethr0wer/ArduinoDS4/README.md

 2. Get to a screen where you can test the code.
 In our example the home screen is ok
 3. If turned on with controller, press and hold the ps button on controller for 10 seconds for it to turn off
 4. Connect arduino with usb cable
-5. Observe your programme running!
+5. Observe your sketch running!

 ### 4. Iterate